mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/HowTos.md

 ### How can I change the password of the MySQL root user?

-Open the Mac OS Terminal Application (located in `/Applications/Utilities`) and enter the following command line:
+Open the Mac OS Terminal Application located in /Applications/Utilities directory.

+Enter the following command line:

 `/Applications/MAMP/Library/bin/mysqladmin -u root -p password [NewPassword]`